sjbrown/1kfa/resolution_cards/character_move_sheet.md

 **Details**: Attack a surprised or defenseless foe with a melee weapon.
 Choices:
  *  You don’t get into melee with them
- *  You roll your Might +1d6
+ *  Attack them with your attack Might + 1-6 Might
  *  You create a +1 advantage for the next player who attacks this foe
- *  Reduce their Might one step
+ *  Reduce their attack Might one step

 Encumbrance Penalty: You cannot perform this move if your count of Item and Pack cards is more than 3